Elijahdanie/alx-system_engineering-devops/0x00-shell_permissions/README.md

-# SHELL PERMISIONS
+# SHELL NAVIGATIONS

-This contains files for the project shell permissions
+this contains all files for the shell permsissions project